-Richard is Chair of Trustees of Camden Spark, Camden's Local Cultural Education Partnership, and Chair of Governors of a primary school federation in London, as well as Chair of a Foundation to provide access to excellent Early Years education, and Interim Chair of Knowledge Quarter London Ltd. Richard is also a trustee of Theatre of Debate, and worked with A New Direction to develop Reset resources, responding to the Covid 19 pandemic.
+Richard is Chair of Trustees of Camden Spark, Camden's Local Cultural Education Partnership, and Chair of Governors of a primary school federation in London, as well as Chair of an educational trust to provide access to excellent Early Years education, and Interim Chair of Knowledge Quarter London Ltd. Richard is also a trustee of Theatre of Debate, and worked with A New Direction to develop Reset resources, responding to the Covid 19 pandemic.
 Richard was elected as a Fellow of the Royal Society of Arts in 2016.

 Joanne Calladine-Evans is a Programme Leader for the new National Professional Qualifications at the UCL Centre for Educational Leadership.
-Her role has involved developing and curating content for the Specialist National Professional Qualifications and providing operational leadership support for our Delivery Partners both nationally and internationally.
+Joanne facilitates teacher and leadership development and is a member of the team that develops the content for the National Professional Qualifications alongside providing operational leadership support for our Delivery Partners both nationally and internationally.